Frequently Asked Questions About Business Practices

 What is the difference between ASHA certification and state licensure?

-ASHA certification is a voluntary professional credential which certifies that the individual has received a master's or doctoral degree in speech-language pathology or audiology from an accredited program, has completed a Clinical Fellowship, and has passed the national examination.
+ASHA certification is a voluntary professional credential which certifies that the individual has received a master's or doctoral degree in speech-language pathology or for audiology, a doctoral degree from an accredited program; has completed a clinical fellowship or the clinical requirements of their audiology doctoral program/final year of externship; and has passed the national examination.

 ASHA certification provides these added benefits: